karimshaik-cmd/CloudVandana-ASE/README.md

 # CloudVandana-ASE-Coding-Assignment
 <br>
 <p>
-I have established this repository for the coding assignment associated with the role of Associate Software Engineer (ASE) at CloudVandana.
-Within this repository, I have incorporated three distinct tasks encompassing Java, JavaScript, and HTML-CSS. </p>
+I've created this repository for the coding assignment related to the Associate Software Engineer (ASE) position at CloudVandana.
+Within this repository, I've included three unique tasks covering Java, JavaScript, and HTML, CSS. </p>
 <br/>

 ## JAVA